Alert Triggers for UBA Detection Rules and Basic Detection Rules

 6. After selecting your workflow, InsightIDR will detail the steps that the workflow will move through as it executes.
 Click Continue when ready.

-7. Select one or more alert types from the dropdown list.
-Your workflow will trigger when InsightIDR creates an investigation based on any of these selected alert types.
+7. Select one or more legacy UBA detection rules from the dropdown list.
+Your workflow will trigger when InsightIDR creates an investigation based on any of these selected detection rules.

 8. If you are configuring a new workflow from a template, configure any required connections as necessary.